Skip to main content

 Wheelchair Accessible Hike

-Take the Green Tree Accessible Trail around the tower and connect to the wheelchair-accessible hiking trail made of crushed gravel that leads to the Mystery Lake boardwalk.
-You’ll pass through woods, have the chance to see beautiful ephemeral flowers in spring, and end up at Mystery Lake with an up-close look at frogs, turtles, muskrats, waterlilies, and you’ll be able to see native birds like Green Herons, Baltimore Orioles, and Tree Swallows.
+HIke a portion of our Central Wetlands Loop.
+Take the Green Tree Accessible Trail around the tower and connect to the wheelchair accessible hiking trail made of crushed gravel that leads to the Mystery Lake boardwalk.
+You’ll pass through woods, have the chance to see beautiful ephemeral flowers in spring, and end up at Mystery Lake with an up-close look at frogs, turtles, muskrats, waterlilies, and you may see native birds like Green Herons, Baltimore Orioles, and Tree Swallows.
 Cross the road and take our Gateway Trail to complete your loop to the parking lot.

 Birding HIKES